Seahawks stuff Newton on final play, beat Patriots 35-30 - WHIZ News

+SEATTLE (AP) — Russell Wilson continued his sizzling start throwing five more touchdown passes.
+Unheralded second-year defensive end L.J.
+Collier made the play that assured those five TD tosses came in a victory.

-SEATTLE (AP) — Cam Newton was stopped at the 1-yard line on the final play and the Seattle Seahawks held off the New England Patriots 35-30 on Sunday night.
+Collier stuffed Cam Newton at the 1-yard line on the final play, and the Seattle Seahawks held off the New England Patriots 35-30 on Sunday night.

-Newton led New England 80 yards in the closing moments, trying to spoil the performance of Seattle quarterback Russell Wilson, who matched his career high with five touchdown passes.
+Wilson and Newton — two of the premier quarterbacks in the NFL — claimed the spotlight in a wild primetime showcase.
+Wilson was masterful, leading Seattle to a 35-23 lead with less than 5 minutes remaining.

+But Newton took over the final minutes and yet another Seahawks-Patriots matchup was decided in the closing moments on a play snapped at the 1.

 Newton was excellent in his first road game with the Patriots throwing for 397 yards, one touchdown and one interception.
 He ran for another 47 yards, but couldn’t get the last three feet to give New England a victory.